Pressio/pressio-tutorials/wiki/build.md

 * C and C++11 compilers: Clang/GNU/Intel.
 The current version of the tutorials does NOT need MPI.
 But if you have MPI compiler wrappers, you can use those to build.

+* wget: this is used to get the source code of Eigen.

 * CMake >= 3.11.0.

 * Bash >= 3.2.57.